Skip to main content

 How to Identify

-Identified by bipinnately compound (fern-like) foliage with many small leaflets that fold closed at night, and pink fluffy globular flower heads of long silky stamens on a spreading vase-shaped tree.
-The nyctinastic leaf closure and the silky pink stamen flowers are diagnostic.
-In Fabaceae.
+Identified by bipinnately compound fern-like foliage with many small leaflets that fold closed at night and during rain, combined with pink fluffy globular flower heads of long silky stamens on a broad vase-shaped spreading tree.
+The nyctinastic leaf closure combined with the silky pink stamen flowers is diagnostic within the genus Albizia in cultivation.
+Flat brown seed pods 5-8 inches (13-20 cm) long persist through winter and identify the species after leaf drop.

 Appearance